Horticultural therapy education and training, based on Vancouver Island, BC:

 How big are the classes?

 Class size is limited to 10.
-Early application is advised to ensure placement and provide plenty of time to explore the pre-reading list.
-For more detailed information about courses or for registration information, contact Ann at firstname.lastname@example.org.
+Early application is advised to ensure placement, to provide time to explore the pre-reading list, and to complete written assignments.

 Where can I find more information about therapeutic horticulture and horticultural therapy?